 In year 2, the current portion of LTD from year 1 is paid off and another $100,000 of long term debt moves down from non-current to current liabilities.

 The process repeats until year 5 when the company has only $100,000 left under the current portion of LTD. In year 6, there are no current or non-current portions of the loan remaining.

 Types of Long Term Debt

-- Debentures – These are loans that are not backed by a specific asset and thus rank lower than other types of debt in terms or their priority for repayment
+Debentures – These are loans that are not backed by a specific asset and, thus, rank lower than other types of debt in terms of their priority for repayment

 Use of Leverage

-To evaluate how much leverage a company has, a financial analyst will look at ratios such as:
+To evaluate how much leverage a company has, a financial analyst looks at ratios such as: